josheewa/UniChatBots/README.md

 # UniChatBots
 This is the place where I'll be experimenting with making UniChat Bots.
-As of right now, I have two bots that are up on UniChat.
+As of right now, I have two bots that are up on UniChat, and 5 that are in progress.

 ## Bots on UniChat already (Will be edited)